neillturner/puppet-cloudwatch_monitoring/README.md

 --disk-space-used          | Reports allocated disk space in gigabytes.
 --disk-space-avail         | Reports available disk space in gigabytes.
 --all-items                | Reports all items.

+## TO DO

+Support Multiple disk paths.

+Support ubuntu would be very easy.